mantidproject/mantid/Code/Mantid/docs/source/algorithms/EnginXFocus-v1.rst

 them up into a single spectrum) and then converts them back to TOF.
 The output workspace produced by this algorithm has one spectrum.

+If a table of detector positions is passed as an input property, the detectors are calibrated before performing the conversions between TOF and dSpacing.

+In any case, before focusing the workspace, the spectra are corrected by using data from a Vanadium run (passed in the VanadiumWorkspace property).
+These corrections include two steps: detector sensitivity correction and pixel-by-pixel correction on a per-bank basis.

 Usage
 -----